 “You must be Perri,” The girl with the bright hair stated.

-“Well I’m Roxy,” She grinned at me, revealing a pair of brilliant white teeth.
-“This prat,” She motioned towards the boy with raven hair, “is James”.
+I nodded.
+“Well I’m Roxy Weasley,” She grinned at me, revealing a pair of brilliant white teeth.
+“This prat,” She motioned towards the boy with raven hair. “is James Potter.”

 James put a hand to his heart.
 “I’m hurt, Rox.”